-Aspiring to be a part of the community at Columbia University, I believe my education at Columbia will help me obtain the experience and artistic expertise to become a creative director whose designs empower and influence.
+I believe my education at Columbia will help me obtain the experience and artistic expertise to become a creative director whose designs empower and influence many.

+Hi Steffi,

+While you’re going in the right direction, this essay still lacks specificity in terms of how Columbia is right for you.
+Show us that you’ve thought about how these courses and clubs will help you achieve your goals, and that you haven’t just done a quick Google search of Columbia’s programs.

+Everything here stems from your particular interests and career goals.
+Once you elaborate on why you want to focus on sustainability and empowerment, it will be easier to understand how Columbia can help you grow in these areas.

 In Columbia’s admissions process, we value who you are as a unique individual, distinct from your goals and achievements.
 In the last words of this writing supplement, we would like you to reflect on a source of happiness.
 Help us get to know you further by describing the first thing that comes to mind when you consider what simply brings you joy.
 (35 words or fewer)*

-I find happiness in the simplest interactions of life: from conversations with friends and families and making others smile, to car rides in the pouring rain and feeling the rushing wind on my face while horse riding or ice-skating.
+I find happiness in the simplest interactions of life: from conversations with friends and family, to making others smile, to rainy car rides and feeling the wind on my face while horse-riding or ice-skating.

+Notes: This is ok